It Takes Two: 25 Juicy Spanish Verbs That Are Linked with Prepositions

 In the meantime, let’s take a quick look at ten examples of Spanish verbs without prepositions.

 10 Common Verbs in Spanish Without Prepositions

-The reason why these can be confusing is because while they don’t have a preposition in Spanish, the English translation of these verbs does use a preposition.
+The reason why these can be confusing is that while they don’t have a preposition in Spanish, the English translation of these verbs does use a preposition.

 One common mistake by new Spanish learners is to use “buscar para” when they want to say “to look for,” which is incorrect.
 In Spanish, buscar means “to look for,” so you should follow the verb directly with the object: busco trabajo (I’m looking for a job).

 Here are 10 more common verbs that don’t have a preposition in Spanish.
 (Note: Verbs #6-10 don’t have a preposition in Spanish because they’re followed by an infinitive, which is “to + verb” in English.)

 - mirar (to look at)

 A more extensive list is available here, and you can keep practicing and testing yourself here.

 Top 5 Spanish Prepositions That You’ve Gotta Know

 There are many more prepositions in Spanish, but these top five connectors are the ones we’ll work with today.
 Review this shortlist and make sure you’ve got these down, as they’re used extensively in everyday Spanish conversations.